 - The existence of a willful and disobedient creation that operates contrary to the will of the creator suggests that he is not good; he is ready to reward those who do his will, but is constrained to punish those who do not.

-Again, I am not saying that God has no power.
+I am not saying that God has no power.
 I am not saying that God doesn’t reveal Himself at times by power.
 Rather, I am suggesting that in many circumstances, power encounter is not missionally beneficial.
-Although there is some evidence of occasional miracles during the centuries leading up to the time of the Emperor Constantine, the moral character, conviction, and love shown to enemies and the needy were more instrumental to its spread (beyond its theology of hope).
-I really don’t think that is changed.
+Although there is evidence of occasional miracles during the centuries leading up to the time of the Emperor Constantine (and I would say up to the present), the moral character, conviction, and love shown to enemies and the needy were more instrumental to its spread (supporting its theology of hope).
+I really don’t think that has changed.
 The selfishness, bitterness, immorality, disunity, and (frankly) mediocrity of Christianity today has done far more to stifle its growth than any lack of power.

 - St. Boniface and the Peregrini (missionmusings.wordpress.com)